UKCloud/documentation/articles/openstack/ostack-how-create-heat-template.md

 toc_sub3:
 toc_sub4:
 toc_title: Create and deploy a basic Heat template
-toc_fullpath: ostack-how-create-heat-template.md
+toc_fullpath: How To/ostack-how-create-heat-template.md
 toc_mdlink: ostack-how-create-heat-template.md
 ---

-# How to create and deploy a basic heat template
+# How to create and deploy a basic Heat template

 ## Overview